isotes/fadd/Readme.md

 # Add Fractions
-Small experiment for a Gradle multi-project with a library, a CLI, and simple servlet, and a Spring service.
+Small experiment for a Gradle multi-project with a library, a CLI, a simple servlet, a Spring service, and a OpenJFX GUI.

+## Requirements
+The OpenJFX GUI requires JDK 11.
+The other modules work also with JDK 8.

 ## Building & Running
 ```bash